genderkit/genderkit/_resources/getting-started.md

   Unfortunately, the waiting times for [gender identity clinics]({% link _resources/gender-services.md %}) in this country are generally pretty long.
 If you think you might want any sort of medical treatments, it might be worth getting a referral in as soon as possible, even if you’re not completely sure you’ll need their help.

+  You can read about how to ask for a referral on our [Getting a Referral page]({% link _resources/referral-appointment.md %}).

   If you do want the help of a gender clinic and are finding the waiting time difficult, there may be a clinic out there with a shorter waiting list.
 There are [paid services]({% link _resources/gender-services.md %}#paid-uk-based-services) that offer diagnosis and treatment, but they charge fees.
 You may also be able to get your doctor to [prescribe HRT before the clinic sees you]({% link _resources/hrt-without-diagnosis.md %}).

 * *Gender Recognition Certificate*